kwe92/Ninja-Card-App-Demo/README.md

 # ninjaapp

-A new Demo Flutter project.
+    - A new Demo Flutter project.
+    - The Ninja Level App is a basic app to get you familar with Flutter app development and Widget State.

 ## Getting Started